Martin Marietta Materials, Inc. (NYSE:MLM) Shares Sold by Inceptionr LLC

-Inceptionr LLC trimmed its holdings in Martin Marietta Materials, Inc. (NYSE:MLM – Free Report) by 72.5% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 1,738 shares of the construction company’s stock after selling 4,588 shares during the period.
-Inceptionr LLC’s holdings in Martin Marietta Materials were worth $802,000 as of its most recent filing with the Securities and Exchange Commission.
+Inceptionr LLC reduced its stake in Martin Marietta Materials, Inc. (NYSE:MLM – Free Report) by 72.5% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 1,738 shares of the construction company’s stock after selling 4,588 shares during the period.
+Inceptionr LLC’s holdings in Martin Marietta Materials were worth $802,000 at the end of the most recent reporting period.

-A number of other large investors have also recently added to or reduced their stakes in the business.
-O Shaughnessy Asset Management LLC grew its stake in Martin Marietta Materials by 54.9% in the 2nd quarter.
-O Shaughnessy Asset Management LLC now owns 1,219 shares of the construction company’s stock valued at $563,000 after acquiring an additional 432 shares during the last quarter.
-V Wealth Advisors LLC acquired a new stake in Martin Marietta Materials in the 2nd quarter valued at about $209,000.
-Schroder Investment Management Group grew its stake in Martin Marietta Materials by 4.8% in the 2nd quarter.
-Schroder Investment Management Group now owns 7,307 shares of the construction company’s stock valued at $3,374,000 after acquiring an additional 332 shares during the last quarter.
-Geode Capital Management LLC boosted its stake in shares of Martin Marietta Materials by 1.9% during the 2nd quarter.
-Geode Capital Management LLC now owns 1,311,439 shares of the construction company’s stock worth $603,883,000 after purchasing an additional 24,502 shares during the last quarter.
-Finally, Korea Investment CORP boosted its stake in shares of Martin Marietta Materials by 12.9% during the 2nd quarter.
-Korea Investment CORP now owns 82,445 shares of the construction company’s stock worth $38,064,000 after purchasing an additional 9,411 shares during the last quarter.
-93.22% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds have also modified their holdings of the stock.
+Vanguard Group Inc. raised its stake in shares of Martin Marietta Materials by 1.6% in the first quarter.
+Vanguard Group Inc. now owns 6,850,912 shares of the construction company’s stock valued at $2,636,848,000 after acquiring an additional 105,535 shares in the last quarter.
+Geode Capital Management LLC raised its stake in shares of Martin Marietta Materials by 1.9% in the second quarter.
+Geode Capital Management LLC now owns 1,311,439 shares of the construction company’s stock valued at $603,883,000 after acquiring an additional 24,502 shares in the last quarter.
+Goldman Sachs Group Inc. raised its stake in shares of Martin Marietta Materials by 8.3% in the first quarter.
+Goldman Sachs Group Inc. now owns 919,179 shares of the construction company’s stock valued at $353,783,000 after acquiring an additional 70,072 shares in the last quarter.
+Findlay Park Partners LLP raised its stake in shares of Martin Marietta Materials by 11.2% in the first quarter.
+Findlay Park Partners LLP now owns 789,753 shares of the construction company’s stock valued at $280,410,000 after acquiring an additional 79,263 shares in the last quarter.
+Finally, Morgan Stanley raised its stake in shares of Martin Marietta Materials by 51.6% in the fourth quarter.
+Morgan Stanley now owns 737,821 shares of the construction company’s stock valued at $249,362,000 after acquiring an additional 251,047 shares in the last quarter.
+93.22% of the stock is currently owned by institutional investors and hedge funds.

 Martin Marietta Materials Dividend Announcement

-The company also recently declared a quarterly dividend, which will be paid on Friday, December 29th.
-Stockholders of record on Friday, December 1st will be issued a dividend of $0.74 per share.
-This represents a $2.96 annualized dividend and a dividend yield of 0.64%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, December 29th.
+Shareholders of record on Friday, December 1st will be given a $0.74 dividend.
+This represents a $2.96 annualized dividend and a yield of 0.64%.
 The ex-dividend date is Thursday, November 30th.
 Martin Marietta Materials’s dividend payout ratio (DPR) is 17.18%.

 Martin Marietta Materials, Inc, a natural resource-based building materials company, supplies aggregates and heavy-side building materials to the construction industry in the United States and internationally.
 It offers crushed stone, sand, and gravel products; ready mixed concrete and asphalt; paving products and services; and Portland and specialty cement for use in the infrastructure projects, and nonresidential and residential construction markets, as well as in the railroad, agricultural, utility, and environmental industries.